- About Us

 Student Research in the Water Cooperation and Diplomacy Joint Education Programme

-Read about the exciting research completed by graduates from the Joint Masters Water Cooperation and Diplomacy Programme between Oregon State University, IHE-Delft, and University for Peace.
+Read about the exciting research completed by graduates (2017 to the present) from the Joint Masters Water Cooperation and Diplomacy Programme between Oregon State University, IHE-Delft, and University for Peace.

 Navigating Cultural Currents: the Sixaola River Basin Story